gamblevore/speedie/Documentation/xml.md

 there... done.
 We just use backticks in this case, although we have about 6 different string-types in Jeebox.
 Very flexible.

 #### Encoding Binary Strings is easy
 Depending on how you want to encode them, there are a few ways.
-We can do the C-string-like approach for text that is mostly UTF-8 but contains a little-binary.
+We can escape bytes like in C, for text is mostly UTF-8 but contains a little-binary.

     data "hello here is a \1b[0;1mbold styling" // using command-line terminal styling.